culvertsoft/mgen/index.md

  * Tools for source code generation (The MGen compiler)
  * Language specific support libraries.

-Think Google's Protocol Buffers - on steroids, with support for polymorphism, heterogenous containers, maps, lists arrays and  custom serialization formats.
+Think Google's Protocol Buffers - on steroids, with support for native polymorphism, heterogenous containers, maps, lists, arrays and custom serialization formats.

 Generated classes accept generic visitor objects, while the MGen libraries provide built-in visitor classes that serialize to JSON and binary formats.
 You can also roll your own custom object visitors to implement whatever functionality you like.